finjammin/Capstone-NBA/README.md

 # Introduction and aims:

 The NBA is the most prestigous league in the world for men's basketball.
 This project aims to use player form data to try and predict home-wins.
-There are multiple steps to thsi project:
+There are multiple steps to this project:
 ### Data collection using API's:
 - Collect data from https://www.basketball-reference.com/
 - Collect data from the official NBA web-page